hexagon-99/lcterm/README.md

 ## Notes:

+- the 'c' flag (colour) changes is the colour of the term text to make it move visible is your using cool-retro-term
+- the 'n' flag (no delay) removes the artificial delay

 - This project is primarily a way for me to get better at writing bash, so it is a bit jank.
 - It *should* run indenepdant of directory as long as all the files are located in the same directory.
-- It looks really cool if your using cool retro term.
-If you are, I would suggest running it with the 'r' flag, it changes the text colour to be more visible.